Eduardo-debug101/CSC222GroupProjects/src/mod5quizCirrus/readme.txt

-Added a total balance for each player in player class Added method in driver to determine winner and update each balance, will need logic for ties Added new method in player class that simulates a play of card in the current index of the hand One thing about the way I've handled cards is that they're never removed from the hand of the player, though I don't know if that really matters or not
+Added a total balance for each player in player class Added method in driver to determine winner and update each balance, will need logic for ties Added new method in player class that simulates a play of card in the current index of the hand

 11/2/22:
 I've added in a lot of the logic needed for unlimited players